takahirohonda/javascript-projects/Gatsby-Ts/README.md

 # Gatsby Template with TypeScript

 We are still using V2 because `gatsby-plugin-scss-typescript` is yet to support V3.
+Follow v3 support issuer here: https://github.com/Debens/gatsby-plugin-scss-typescript/issues/24.

 ## REFERENCE